omeriliski/My-Portfolio/README.md

 # My-Portfolio
-My personal website where I talk about myself and you find useful information about frontend and backend
+My personal website in which I talk about myself and give useful information about frontend and backend